ShawnEvans77/marnie-bot/README.md

+# Marnie Bot

-This is a REPL to fetch data on Pokemon.
+Marnie Bot is a Discord bot that allows you to fetch data on Pokemon.

-You need to install requests to use the script.
+Feel free to clone the source code to set up your own version of the bot.